-The Committee will consider rebalancing the asset allocation quarterly when any asset class is outside the maximum policy allocation.
+The Investment Advisor will rebalance the asset allocation when any asset class is outside the maximum policy allocation.
 Rebalancing the portfolio will distribute funds toward the target allocations such that no asset class is above its maximum allocation.
-Cash flows into or out of the Fund will be utilized to rebalance the portfolio as close to the strategic asset allocation as possible or toward a tactical allocation provided by the Investment Management Consultant.
+Cash flows into or out of the Fund will be utilized to rebalance the portfolio as close to the strategic asset allocation as possible or toward a tactical allocation.
 Tactical allocations must be within the maximum allocation limits provided.
 Rebalance activity incurred from deposits or withdrawals will be reported to the Committee at the next quarterly meeting.